phonegap-build/docs-en/2.9.0/developer/api/api.md

 ## HATEOAS

-Wherever possible, the PhoneGap Build API v1 uses _Hypermedia as the Engine of Application State_ ([HATEOAS](http://en.wikipedia.org/wiki/HATEOAS)).
+Wherever possible, the PhoneGap Build API v1 uses _Hypermedia as the Engine of Application State_ (
+  <a href="http://en.wikipedia.org/wiki/HATEOAS" target="_blank">HATEOAS</a>
+).
 This means you can access the source of the api (`/api/v1`), then follow nested resources' `link` attributes to navigate the application, with no knowledge of the other routes within your application.

 The home resource for the API v1 is the same as the `/me` resource, which represents the current user.